This event has now concluded. Thank you for your support and attendance.

-The 16th NZOZ Sensory and Consumer Science Symposium is designed to provide new inspiration and knowledge for sensory and consumer professionals.
+The 16th NZOZ Sensory and Consumer Science Symposium was designed to provide new inspiration and knowledge for sensory and consumer professionals.

-In 2022, we are excited to announce that, for the first time, we will also invite our colleagues from the Asian Sensory Network to participate in our symposium.
+In 2022, we were excited to announce that, for the first time, we will also invite our colleagues from the Asian Sensory Network to participate in our symposium.

-The Symposium will be virtual, hosted by QAAFI, The University of Queensland on 15th, 16th, 17th February 2022.
+The Symposium was virtual, hosted by QAAFI, The University of Queensland on 15th, 16th, 17th February 2022.

-The Symposium is an excellent platform for New Zealand, Australian and Asian sensory and consumer researchers and professionals to:
+The Symposium was an excellent platform for New Zealand, Australian and Asian sensory and consumer researchers and professionals to:

-We will again enjoy a full program of speakers and poster presentations.
+We enjoyed a full program of speakers and poster presentations.
 We encourage everyone to participate, including students.

 The NZOZ Sensory and Consumer Science Symposium organising committee are proud to announce that Dr Sara R Jaeger, A/Prof Sujinda Sriwattana and Dr. John Ennis will be our keynote speakers for the 2022 Symposium.